 Create Positive Challenges

-Run, do not walk to offer early warning on problems.
-The problem situations are inevitable and the stakes for our organizations and careers are high when it comes to people issues.
+Run, do not walk, to offer an early warning and seek guidance on problems.
+The problem situations are inevitable and the stakes for organizations and careers are high when it comes to people issues.

-In many instances, your human resources contacts will offer guidance on how to navigate the situation and maintain corporate compliance.
-And if things go bad, they are the ones invited to facilitate cleaning up your mess, You will be glad you involved them early.
+In many instances, your human resources contacts will offer guidance on how to navigate a difficult situation and maintain corporate compliance.
+And if things go bad, they are the ones invited to facilitate cleaning up your mess.
+You will be glad you involved them early.

 Partner on the Big Projects

 As you rise through the ranks, you will grow more dependent upon these teams to help you with large-scale initiatives.
-For one particularly complex and fast-moving restructuring, finance helped me evaluate our investment options and build forecast models.
-Their work was instrumental in gaining board of directors approval of our plans.
-Human resources brought the restructuring to life, helped us evaluate and develop new compensation packages, and enabled critical hiring activities as well as a few position eliminations.
+For example, in a particularly complex and fast-moving company restructuring process, the finance department can help evaluate investment options and build forecast models.

 Help Them Achieve Their Goals

-Tune in to their unique functional goals and support their efforts.
+Tune in to these groups' unique functional goals and support their efforts.
 Your willingness to provide resources for an important project or to pilot a new process or policy will be appreciated and remembered.

 The Bottom Line

-It is easy to view the shared services functions as just part of the process.
-In reality, finance and human resources, in particular, enable you to understand your business, invest for the future and deploy, manage and develop the talent needed to succeed.
+It is easy to view the shared services functions of human resources and the finance group as just part of the company's operational process.
+In reality, finance and human resources, in particular, enable you to understand your business, invest for the future, and manage and develop the talent needed to succeed.
 Build strong relationships with every group in your firm, however, a little bit of extra effort with these two teams will pay dividends.